 Take Your Time.

-You will probably have too much work to catch up on so don’t rush, prioritize your tasks instead.
-Spend a consistent part of your first day choosing what’s urgent and what’s not and don’t take on anything new.
+You will probably have too much work to catch up on so don’t rush.
+Remember the prioritised to-do lists you made?
+Follow them.
+If new things came up and your priorities changed a bit take your time and spend a consistent part of your first day choosing what’s urgent and what’s not and don’t take on anything new.
 By doing so, you will manage to get back in the swing of things.
 Schedule a few tasks that you like to make your return a little bit more enjoyable.

 Set New Goals.

 Remember that it is always important to have a long-term goal to look after.
-It gives you motivation and shows what your hard work is worth for.
+It gives you motivation and shows what your hard work is worth.

 Arrange Something Nice For Lunch.

 Breaks are really important to refresh your brain, especially when coming back from a holiday where you probably had delicious meals in stunning locations.
-Try to plan your lunch outside of the office, treat yourself.
-Maybe go to an exotic restaurant or cook yourself something nice and have a picnic
+Try to plan your lunch outside the office, treat yourself.
+Maybe go to an exotic restaurant or cook yourself something nice and have a picnic at the park.
+Don’t be afraid of calories, desserts can really lighten up your day.

 Listen To Some Music.